 Photo: Mark Bowyer A small plaque remembers the place where President Diem was captured

-The US administration of Trump in 2026 is no match for the intellectual, strategic and managerial depth of Kennedy’s and Johnson’s 1960s cabinets.
+The US administration of Trump in 2026 is no match for the intellectual, strategic and managerial depth of Kennedy’s and Johnson’s 1960s Cabinets.
 Led by Defence Secretary, Robert McNamara, they were known, often ironically, as the “best and brightest”.
 They were a team of the best minds of their era.
 McNamara was President of Ford Motor Company before Kennedy picked him to be Defence Secretary.

 But Kennedy’s team of academic, business and management superstars went on to create a catastrophe that killed millions.